louismullie/temp-data/markdown_final/defcbb8c-6d37-45cf-83da-f4cdba5443f9.md

 The following constitutes key background information on erythema multiforme:

-- Definition: Erythema multiforme is an immune-mediated disorder characterized by the presence of distinctive target lesions on the skin (primarily in acral regions) and/or mucous membranes.
+- **Definition**: Erythema multiforme is an immune-mediated disorder characterized by the presence of distinctive target lesions on the skin (primarily in acral regions) and/or mucous membranes.
-- Pathophysiology: The exact pathophysiology of erythema multiforme is not fully understood, but it is believed to be an immune reaction triggered by various factors.
+- **Pathophysiology**: The exact pathophysiology of erythema multiforme is not fully understood, but it is believed to be an immune reaction triggered by various factors.
 Infections, particularly HSV, are the most common triggers.
 Other viruses, such as HCV, Coxsackievirus, and EBV, as well as Mycoplasma pneumoniae, certain medications, and vaccines have also been implicated.
-- Epidemiology: The incidence of erythema multiforme is believed to be 0.01–1% annually, most commonly affecting individuals aged 18–30 years.
+- **Epidemiology**: The incidence of erythema multiforme is believed to be 0.01–1% annually, most commonly affecting individuals aged 18–30 years.
-- Risk factors: Risk factors for erythema multiforme include infections, especially HSV, and exposure to certain medications.
+- **Risk factors**: Risk factors for erythema multiforme include infections, especially HSV, and exposure to certain medications.
 However, in many cases, no specific trigger or risk factor can be identified.
-- Disease course: Clinically, erythema multiforme presents with symmetrically distributed target lesions on the extremities and trunk.
+- **Disease course**: Clinically, erythema multiforme presents with symmetrically distributed target lesions on the extremities and trunk.
 These lesions are characterized by concentric zones of color change.
 The severity of erythema multiforme can vary widely, from mild forms with only skin involvement to severe forms that affect multiple mucous membranes and can be life-threatening.
-- Prognosis and risk of recurrence: The prognosis for erythema multiforme is generally favorable.
+- **Prognosis and risk of recurrence**: The prognosis for erythema multiforme is generally favorable.
 Most cases are self-limiting and resolve within weeks to months without long-term complications.

 ---